haiwera-silk-cd/magento-devdocs/guides/v2.2/cloud/basic-information/starter-develop-deploy-workflow.md

 </div>

 <div class="bs-callout bs-callout-warning" markdown="1">
-Important: We don't recommend pushing a database from an Integration or Staging environment.
+重要: We don't recommend pushing a database from an Integration or Staging environment.
 This data will overwrite your Production live data including sales, orders, new and updated customers, and much more.
 </div>

 ## Deployment workflow {#deploy}